 Financial assets are written off when there is no reasonable expectation of recovery.
 The Credit Union assesses that there is no reasonable expectation of recovery when the security relating to the loan has been sold and there are remaining amounts outstanding, the borrower has filed for bankruptcy and the trustee has indicated that no additional funds will be paid.

-Details of the Credit Union's exposure to credit risk, loss allowance and write-offs have been included in Note 7.
+Details of the Credit Union's exposure to credit risk, loss allowance and write-offs have been included in Note 6.

-Significant Increase in Credit Risk - COVID 19 Impact, interest rate and inflationary environment impacts
+Significant Increase in Credit Risk - interest rate and inflationary environment impacts

 There are judgments involved in determining whether or not there is a significant increase in credit risk resulting in loans moving between stages of expected credit loss and being subject to different expected credit loss models.
-Throughout the recent pandemic, the Credit Union implemented programs to allow for the deferral of payments on mortgages in certain circumstances.
-With respect to those loans where the member has taken advantage of the loan payment deferral programs, the Credit Union continues to assess whether this is indicative of a significant increase in credit risk, including consideration on whether this is indicative of a short-term change or an increase in the risk the member will default over the life of the loan.
 In addition, the Credit Union will continue to monitor the impact that increased interest rates and inflation may have on its members and their ability to repay their debt obligations.
 Where appropriate, the Credit Union may deem a change in credit risk to have occurred for certain members due to the current environment and will adjust their staging and expected credit losses as necessary.